 The RI Agricultural Energy Program (RI AgEP) offers financial incentives to farms in Rhode Island of up to \$20,000 for energy efficiency and renewable energy projects.
 The program has continuously held two funding rounds each year, in spring and fall.
-The spring 2022 funding round awarded six farms for solar projects, with one farm undertaking a solar & battery storage project.
+The Fall 2023 funding round awarded fourteen farms for solar and energy efficiency projects.